tlhackque/BlockCountries/README.md

                     This is probably not required for most applications, and will roughly double the memory requirements.
                     Caution: If you use -blockout for start, you must also use it for stop.
-                    This will not be a problem if it\'s in the configuration file.
+                    This will not be a problem if it's in the configuration file.
  -d                 Output random debugging messages -v                 Output extended status/statistics CC                ISO Country code or name to ban (or permit if -permitonly).